Gislebertus: Style

 The name Gislebertus, the Latin for "Gilbert" (and for other "Gilberts" more usually spelt as the variants above), is found carved on the west tympanum of Autun Cathedral: Gislebertus hoc fecit or "Gislebertus made this."
 Some scholars today believe that this is actually the name of the patron who commissioned the work, rather than that of the artist.
 The lead sculptor would in any case have had a number of assistants, though the distinctive designs may well have been the work of a single hand.
-Gislebertus' name is the first ever found on stone work from the Romanesque period, as the sculptors before him believed themselves to be working for God, instead of themselves being creative individuals.
+Gislebertus's name is the first ever found on stone work from the Romanesque period, as the sculptors before him believed themselves to be working for God, instead of themselves being creative individuals.
 On the other hand, as Grivot and Zarnecki state:

 Fernand Auberjonois writes that shortly after the mid-18th century the Church "did considerable artistic 'house cleaning' ... replacing Romanesque carvings looked on as barbaric with ornaments more suited to the era's new-found Greco-Roman taste."
 Clergy removed the head of Christ in order to smoothly plaster over the tympanum of the west front.
 Carvings above the tympanum of 24 Patriarchs and Prophets were completely removed.
 Auberjonois explains that "The north portal of St. Lazare suffered even more grievous harm.
 Here Gislebertus had portrayed the resurrection of Lazarus, as well as Satan, Adam, and a magnificent Eve whose gesture at the moment she picks the fatal apple is an unrivaled example of absent-minded detachment.

 Alternatively, the gesture can be interpreted as representing lamentation.
 Kirk Ambrose writes:

 "Gestures in Fall scenes are typically limited to the offering and receiving of the forbidden fruit.
 Occasionally, a figure is represented placing a hand to his or her cheek, a traditional gesture of lamentation that appears in earlier Genesis cycles at various moments in the narrative, such as the Shame or Expulsion.… This lamentation gesture is found on an earlier Vezelay capital of the Fall, which most likely dates to Abbot Artaud's building campaign in the first years of the twelfth century and which was reemployed in the nave.
 Other sculpted Romanesque examples of this pose in Burgundy include the Eve lintel fragment from Autun and a scene of the Shame on the south tympanum of Anzy-le-Duc."